-Maths takes place daily; up to 60 mins in KS1, up to 95 mins in KS2.
+Maths takes place daily for 60 mins in KS1 and 5hrs across the week for KS2.

 Staff are supported by a calculation policy which clearly exemplifies the methods taught and how these link to the use of manipulatives.

 Termly meetings for Maths Leaders are attended for professional development and up to date information from the government.
 There are links with other Ashford schools too (CATS).